-- Currently, all solid waste from Dargaville and Hakarū is transferred to Whangarei's Puwera commercial land fill. - Recycling services are undertaken weekly in association with the weekly bagged kerbside collection (major urban areas only) from Mangawhai to Dargaville.
-There are also drop-off facilities at both transfer stations. - Abandoned vehicles services and illegal dumping retrieval are carried out as and when required, separate to contracted services. - There are also a number of historic closed landfill sites that the Council has responsibilities for and carries liability for ongoing monitoring and maintenance, as well as reinstatement obligations for their closures. - Setting service levels and associated performance measures assists to define the service standard that the customer can expect from Council.
-Performance measure targets provide a basis for measuring Council's performance through identified indicators.
+- Currently, all solid waste from Dargaville and Hakarū is transferred to Whangarei's Puwera commercial landfill

+- Recycling services are undertaken weekly in association with the weekly bagged kerbside collection (major urban areas only) from Mangawhai to Dargaville.
+There are also drop-off facilities at both transfer stations

+- Abandoned vehicles services and illegal dumping retrieval are carried out as and when required, separate to contracted services.

+- There are also a number of historic closed landfill sites that the Council has responsibilities for and carries liability for ongoing monitoring and maintenance, as well as reinstatement obligations for their closures

+- Setting service levels and

+associated performance measures

+assists to define the service

+standard that the customer can

+expect from the Council.

+Performance measure targets

+provide a basis for measuring the

+Council's performance through

+identified indicators.

 According to annual surveys conducted by Key Research Ltd 2016-2019, kerbside and recycling collection services have been improving.
-Whereas, 2019 saw the least percentage of satisfaction with litter bin services across the District, largely due to capacity as a consequence of freedom campers and household rubbish being dumped in litter bins.
-As a result, a review of litter bin capacity, frequency of clearing as well as locations are incorporated part of the Waste Minimisation Improvement Plan.
+2019 saw the lowest percentage of satisfaction with litterbin services across the District, largely due to capacity following freedom campers and household rubbish being dumped in litterbins.
+As a result, a review of litterbin capacity, frequency of clearing as well as locations are incorporated as part of the Waste Minimisation Improvement Plan.